 Only Jesus understood what was going on until after the crucifixion.
 Then, with the help of the Holy Spirit, the disciples could understand the prophecies and the things that had been done to Him.

 Verse 17-19: "The crowd that had been with him when he called Lazarus out of the tomb and raised him from the dead continued to bear witness.
 "The reason why the crowd went to meet him was that they heard he had done this sign.
 So the Pharisees said to one another, "You see that you are gaining nothing.
 Look, the world has gone after him."

-When the Pharisees saw the large crowds they became even more desperate to do away with Jesus.
-They were frustrated, and began to blame one another, and, another of John's Ironies, they began to pronounce curses upon themselves.
+The Pharisees, seeing the large crowds, became even more desperate to do away with Jesus.
+They were frustrated, and started blaming one another, and, another of John's Ironies, they began to pronounce curses upon themselves.

 The Passover Season was a time when Hopes for deliverance ran high.
 People would sing and refer to the Messiah as, "the King of Israel."
-Many of them believed that Jesus was the Messiah and hoped He would deliver them from their enemies.
+Many of them recognized Jesus as the Messiah and expected Him to deliver them from their enemies.

-Many of these Followers turned against Jesus when they realized He was not going to fulfill their mistaken ideas and expectations.
+But they had turned a deaf ear to the words of the prophets, and later turned against Jesus when they realized He was not going to fulfill their mistaken ideas and expectations.